-Dysphagia is one of the most critical problems affecting people with amyotrophic lateral sclerosis (ALS) and leads to increased morbidity and mortality in the >85% who develop this condition.1-3 Dysphagia is caused by ALS progression and is related to tongue weakness and dysfunction in soft-palate and larynx closure, as well as laryngeal and diaphragmatic weakness.
-Symptoms include difficulty initiating swallowing; coughing or choking before, during, or swallowing; food regurgitation; after nasal regurgitation; and hoarseness and/or nasal speech.^{4,5} Serious complications associated with dysphagia
+Dysphagia is one of the most critical problems affecting people with amyotrophic lateral sclerosis (ALS) and leads to increased morbidity and mortality in the >85% who develop this condition.
+1-3 Dysphagia is caused by ALS progression and is related to tongue weakness and dysfunction in soft-palate and larvnx closure, as well as laryngeal and diaphragmatic weakness.
+Symptoms include difficulty initiating swallowing; coughing or choking before, during, or swallowing; food regurgitation; regurgitation; and hoarseness and/or nasal speech.
+Serious complications associated with dysphagia include choking; malnutrition, dehydration, and weight loss (negative prognostic factors in people with ALS); and aspiration pneumonia (a major cause of mortality).
+1,5-8

-Accepted for publication September 26, 2019 https://doi.org/10.1016/j.clinthera.2019.09.016

-0149-2918/\$ - see front matter
+Accepted for publication September 26, 2019 https://doi.org/10.1016/j.clinthera.2019.09.016 0149-2918/\$ - see front matter